microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 This section assumes that the setup has been followed and that the device is programmed and connected to the host.

 ### MPLAB Data Visualizer
-* Open MPLAB Data Visualizer
+Step by step guide to open communication
-* Start serial communication
+1. Open MPLAB Data Visualizer
-  * show the different methods of starting it
+    * The Curiosity Nano should show up in the connection pane to the left side of the window
-* Demonstrate writing to the terminal
+2. Send the COM port to the terminal window
-* Possibly add section demonstrating live terminal in putty
+    * While hovering over the Curiosity Nano COM port an option to "Display as text in the terminal" should appear

-#### Starting Serial Connection
+    * Serial connection should now have started
 <p><img src="images/data_visualizer_capturing_serial.jpg" width="300"/></p>

-#### Using the Terminal
+3. Write any input in the terminal window and it will echo back when enter is pressed
 <p><img src="images/data_visualizer_terminal_window.jpg" width="700"/></p>

 ### Python Script
 Reading the USB CDC Virtual Serial Port data in a terminal isn't always the most useful way to access it.
 This section will demonstrate how to transmit and receive data using a Python script.